Andybird88/bookmark-manager-2/README.md

 So that I can access my frequently visited websites
 I want to see a list of bookmarks

+As a user
+So that i can save bookmarks
+I want to be able to create bookmarks

 ## To set up the database